toptensoftware/flashy/flashy/README.md

 Next you need to copy the bootloader kernel image files along with the other files require to boot ([see here](https://github.com/rsta2/circle/blob/master/boot/README)) to the SD card of your Pi.
-The bootloader kernel images are included with Flashy and can be extracted using the `--bootloader` option:
+The bootloader kernel images are included with Flashy and can be extracted using the `bootloader` sub-command:

 eg: To place a copy of the kernel images in the root of drive D: